55205aa21a6d069f58a0d02312121710559f1938

 Day 9

-One of Britain’s most beautiful stretches of water, The Sound of Mull, between Mull and the Scottish mainland, is a dreamlike destination with ancient fortifications, beaches and cliffs always on view.
-The waterway takes in distant peaks often wreathed in mist.
-Three lighthouses stand guard, while a number of wrecks sit below on the seabed.
+One of Britain’s most beautiful stretches of water, The Sound of Mull, between the Isle of Mull and the Scottish mainland, offers spectacular views with ancient castles, beaches and dramatic cliffs always on view.
+Distant mountain peaks, often shrouded in mist, add to the dreamlike scenery.
+Three lighthouses stand guard, including Rubha nan Gall Lighthouse, while a number of wrecks sit below on the seabed.

 Fort William